 28. Put together a care package for someone – It doesn’t have to be a college student that you’re helping.
 Head to the Dollar Store and purchase a small bin or shower carry-all to fill with items at the store.
 With only $5, you can get a nice handful of personal care items, makeup, food or household items.

 29. Tip your server or delivery driver an extra $5 – Servers work hard at their job.
-They are given absolutely zero tip more often than you would like to believe (I speak from experience here!), so giving them an extra tip?
+They are given absolutely zero tip more often than you would like to believe (I speak from experience here!), so giving them a big tip?
 That is going to make their day.

 31. Pay for someone’s parking – Do you have a bunch of quarters laying around?
 Walk down a street of parking meters and increase the time allotted on someone’s parking – or help take care of someone’s expired parking meter.
 If that person doesn’t use it all, the next person will benefit.
 If your area doesn’t take quarters, use the app on your phone and gift time randomly to people in the parking lot or on the street.

 32. Put dollar bills in envelopes with nice messages, and hand them out to the homeless – We can’t give money to every homeless person that we see (unfortunately), but we can give something.
 This will make someone smile and help a little bit financially.

 This list of cheap random acts of kindness ideas is just a place to start.
 If you have a great idea for helping someone, do it!
 There are so many easy ways to lend a helping hand.